List of Two Pints of Lager and a Packet of Crisps characters: Jonny Keogh

-Born 30 June 1981, Jonny is a devoted husband to Janet Smith.
+Born 30th of June 1981, Jonny is a devoted husband to Janet Smith.

 Jonny loves daytime television (especially Through the Keyhole, LK Today, This Morning and As Time Goes By), eating cat food, desiccated coconut, carpets (because they are "nice"), egg butties, Bovril, and his six o’clock sandwich.
 He has a fetish for biscuits - mostly Jammie Dodgers.
 Jonny's obsession for biscuits is shown in many episodes.

-Jonny is a keen fan of Liverpool F.C., has a secret obsession with the film Titanic and also enjoys cartoons such as ThunderCats and Teenage Mutant Ninja Turtles from his childhood.
+Jonny is a keen fan of Liverpool F.C., has a secret obsession with the film Titanic, Johnny has seen the Titanic film 17 times and also enjoys cartoons such as ThunderCats and Teenage Mutant Ninja Turtles from his childhood.
 Despite being a husband and father, Jonny frequently struggles to deal with his feminine side (according to Janet his "big cock-munching side"); Jonny nearly punches Janet in the Series 6 episode “Drunk” when she calls him "a big gay" after she began to push him around because she was sick of it.

 Sheridan Smith has said that Susan Nickson intended Jonny to become more gay as time passed, but Ralf Little was not keen on this; however he went along with it.
 Nickson herself claims that she was only exposing Ralf's "latent homosexuality".
 Jonny is unemployed throughout the series except for brief periods of time and once describes himself to Gaz as a "lazy gobshite", for a time receiving more on Jobseeker's Allowance than Donna earns.
 He is killed off-screen in the first episode of series 7, “When Jonny met Sharky”.
 Following his death, Janet has a statue made of his body, and still keeps the head in her home, after it is broken off.
 It is revealed by Louise that Jonny took a paternity test before he died, following recent events between Janet and Gaz, as Janet became pregnant after having a one-night stand with Gaz, which Jonny found out about when Janet was in labour.
 The test revealed Gaz, not Jonny, to be the father of Janet's son.
 Janet does not know this; she still believes that Jonny is her son's father.